Dehydration and diarrhea in children: Prevention and treatment

 - keep children well hydrated when their diarrhea is serious.

-- put back fluids when children show signs of mild dehydration.
+- replace lost fluids when children show signs of mild dehydration.

 For the first 4 hours

-- If an infant refuses the ORS by the cup or bottle, give the solution using a medicine dropper, small teaspoon or frozen popsicles.
+If your child refuses to take the ORS by the cup or bottle, give the solution using a medicine dropper, small teaspoon or frozen pops.

 After 4 hours until 24 hours: Recovery stage